-The credit profile of the City of Zagreb (Ba1 stable) reflects its consistently prudent budgetary management, solid operating performance, low direct debt levels as well as a moderate likelihood that the Government of Croatia (Ba1 stable) will provide support if the city were to face acute liquidity stress.
-Other factors underpinning the ratings include Zagreb's large and well diversified local economy contributing to a tax revenue base with low volatility and positive growth prospects.
+The credit profile of the City of Zagreb (Baa2 stable) reflects its consistently prudent budgetary management, solid operating performance, low direct debt levels as well as a strong likelihood that the Government of Croatia (Baa2 stable) will provide support if the city were to face acute liquidity stress.
+Other factors underpinning the credit profile include Zagreb's large and well diversified local economy contributing to a tax revenue base with low volatility and positive growth trend.
 Conversely, the rating incorporates the pressure stemming from the city's public services provider, Zagrebacki Holding D.O.O.
-(Ba1 stable) and the city's transportation company, Zagrebacki Elektricni Tramvaj (ZET)
+(Baa2 stable) and the city's transportation company, Zagrebacki Elektricni Tramvaj (ZET)